Direct semi-parametric estimation of the state price density implied in option prices: Introduction

 \section{Introduction}

 Under equilibrium conditions, the value of an option contract is equal to the discounted expected value of its future net returns.
-The expectation is taken with respect to a probability density function known as state price density (SPD), risk-neutral density \citep{CoxandRoss1976} or equivalent martingale measure \citep{HarrisonandKreps1979}.
-The state price density is a fundamental tool for pricing and hedging.
-It simplifies the evaluation of illiquid instruments and of contracts with non-analytical pricing function (e.g. exotic options).
-The SPD contains important information on market behavior, expectations and preferences but it cannot be observed directly.
-Under restrictive assumptions on the underlying asset price dynamics, its functional form is known.
+The expectation is taken with respect to the state price density (SPD), also referred to as the risk-neutral density \citep{CoxandRoss1976} or equivalent martingale measure \citep{HarrisonandKreps1979}.
+This probability measure cannot be observed directly.
+However, under restrictive assumptions on the underlying asset price dynamics, its functional form is known.
 This is the case within the log-normal framework proposed by \citet[][]{Black1973}.
-Unfortunately, log-normality is rarely appropriate \citep[see e.g.][]{Bates2000} in many applications, and more reliable pricing approaches are preferable.
+Unfortunately, log-normality is rarely appropriate \citep[see e.g.][]{Bates2000}, and more reliable pricing approaches are preferable in many applications.

-As shown by \citet{Breeden1978}, the risk-neutral density is proportional to the second derivative of the option prices with respect to the strikes.
-Nonetheless, a simple numerical differentiation of the observed quotes is not a feasible solution to the identification problem, since they are not available for a continuous set of strikes and are often contaminated by different sources of bias and noise.This has inspired many contributions suggesting alternative strategies.
-According to the nature of the hypotheses made about the underlying asset dynamics, three model categories can be recognized: parametric, semi-parametric and non-parametric.
-An extensive discussion of several methods belonging to each class can be found, for example, in \citet{Jondeau2007}.
+The risk-neutral density is proportional to the second derivative of the option price with respect to the strike price \citep{Breeden1978}.
+Option contracts are not marketed for a continuous set of strikes and observed prices can be noisy and biased.
+This makes a simple numerical differentiation of the observed quotes useless for inferring the underlying distribution.
+Parametric, semi-parametric and non-parametric models have been proposed to solve this estimation task \citep[see for example][for an extensive presentation]{Jondeau2007}.

-Parametric schemes assume an analytic form of the SPD.
-For example, \citet{Ritchey1990} models the risk-neutral distribution as a mixture of normals while \cite*{Bahra1996} and \citet{Melick1997} adopt a mixture of log-normal densities.
+Parametric schemes assume an analytic form of the SPD. \citet{Ritchey1990} models the risk-neutral distribution as a mixture of normal densities while \cite*{Bahra1996} and \citet{Melick1997} adopt a mixture of log-normal densities.

-Semi-parametric methods aim to approximate in a flexible way the departure of the target density from a parametric form (usually a log-normal p.d.f).
-An example is Edgeworth expansion (taken around a log-normal risk-neutral density), investigated by \citet*{Jarrow1989}.
-Methods based on Hermite polynomials approximation have been proposed by \citet{Abken1996} and \citet*{Madan1994} while \citet{Jondeau2001} used constrained Gram-Charlier expansions.
+Semi-parametric methods aim to approximate in a flexible way departures from a parametric density. \citet*{Jarrow1989} adopt an approach based on the Edgeworth expansion of a log-normal risk-neutral density.
+Within a similar framework, \citet{Abken1996} and \citet*{Madan1994} present a (Hermite) polynomial approximation, while \citet{Jondeau2001} suggest constrained Gram-Charlier expansions.